 - Enforceability Issues.
 Do Latin American countries allow for the enforcement of an award issued in a foreign jurisdiction?
 If so, how do we go about doing so or avoiding it (depending on the case)?

 - Particular Issues.
-Each case raises specific matters that must be dealt with carefully yet diligently.
+Each case raises specific matters that must be dealt with carefully and diligently.
 These can be but are not limited to:

 - Pre-marital Assets.
 Some countries in South and Central America allow and even encourage the courts to evenly divide a couple’s premarital assets before hand.
 Not doing so explicitly tells the court that there is an implicit 50/50 division of the assets in question.

 - Trust Assets.
 Jurisdictions vary considerably in their handling of assets that a spouse has placed in trust.
-While some countries will “penetrate” the trust, others do not allow it.
+While some countries may access the trust, others do not allow it.

 - Inherited Assets.
 Most countries in Latin America do not divide assets that a spouse has received as an inheritance prior or during the marriage, however, any proceeds gained from the inheritance is community property unless other steps are taken to keep this from happening.